• Skip to main content

 Lisa Feldman Barrett: Balancing the Brain Budget [The Knowledge Project Ep. #92]

-Neuroscientist, psychologist and author, Lisa Feldman Barrett discusses the complexities of the brain, our emotions, improving ourselves and our relationship with others, making good decisions and giving yourself an existential break.
+Neuroscientist, psychologist, and author Lisa Feldman Barrett discusses the complexities of the brain, our emotions, improving ourselves and our relationships with others, making good decisions, and giving yourself an existential break.

 Here are a few highlights from our conversation:

 When it comes to emotion, as with almost everything in biology, variation is the norm.
 There isn’t one anger.
-You have a whole population of angers that you can feel and your brain doesn’t conjure them randomly.
-It conjures them according to your brain’s best guess of what’s going to work in a particular situation.
+You have a whole population of anger that you can feel, and your brain doesn’t conjure them randomly.
+It conjures them based on your best guess of what will work in a particular situation.

 Even though we don’t know each other, if we like each other, if we’re getting along pretty well, if we trust each other in the moment, our biological signals will start to synchronize.
 Our heart rates will synchronize, our breathing will synchronize.
 If we know each other really well, when I get a little worked up, you might get a little worked up.
 Actually, we don’t even have to know each other that well.
 We just have to be around each other for a little bit of time.
 People call that emotional contagion but it’s actually not emotional.